-	To catch crappies, the best way to go is with live minnows, but they also like to eat worms, large insects, and small crustaceans too.
+To catch crappies, the best way to go is with live minnows, but they also like to eat worms (you can make your own worm farm), large insects, and small crustaceans too.
 Any of these things will work just fine, but minnows are generally regarded as the best option here.

 If you really want to be successful, we would try using some kind of jig in combination with live minnow bait.
 This will maximize your chances of catching crappie fish.
 The good thing about using live bait is that you can use pretty much any type of line, hook, and reel with them, as live bait tends to be quite versatile.

 However, we personally would recommend going with a lighter line that is easy to tie, as well as a medium rod.

 Another great type of bait to use for crappie fishing is the jig.
 Jigs have been around for a very long time now and they are some of the most common, proved, and most used fishing baits out there.
 Tons of different fish will respond to jig baits and this includes the crappie.

 Jigs are easy to use and work well with a fairly flexible rod, one that has fast action for precise control.
 Jigging does require a bit of skill and quick movements, but it works well to catch crappies.
 Do remember to stick with fairly small jigs, as crappies are also fairly small and will not go for something that is way too big.

 Jigs are very bright and colorful, and many of them look like real fish, so that always helps.
 Getting a jig that resembles a minnow is definitely a good way to go here.
 If you want to up your game a little bit, a skirted jig is also a good option to go with.
 Just be sure to choose a skirted jig that resembles a prey fish which crappies are known to eat, ones such as minnows.